eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	flow of the program is determined by events (e.g., actions of user during user interaction) or messages passed from/by other threads/programs.
+	Its characteristics are: "main loop, event handlers, and asynchronous processes."
 + Generic programming \cite{WikipediaContributors2017q} -- For
 	designing parameterized algorithms that have "to-be-specified-later"
 	data types during (object) instantiation.